Amazon SNS

 Field Description

-AWS Access Key An access key identifier.
+AWS Access Key An AWS Access Key ID.

 AWS Chained IAM Role Assumption